Being a semi-fan of ghost/supernatural stuff, I had to give this a try. Not to mention it was considered an old TVB series, right?

 - Adam Cheng song.
 One of my favorite songs and felt it was suitable for this situation.

 - Liu Wai Hung.
 I miss this guy!
 His sense of responsibility was too strong so he could not leave the world just like that.

 - Helena Law.
 It wouldn’t be a ghost story without Helena, right?

 - It was ironic that he didn’t die because of the other guy BUT because of the woman who knocked the plant pot down.

 - Also, something to think about with the power of the mind.
 It was like he was able to control himself and his mind was concentrating hard on stopping the event from happening and not leaving the world at all

 - Another interesting story and another interesting concept.

 - Wong Wei and Maggie Chan.
 Interesting pairing.
-They do have chemistry.
+They did have chemistry.
 Even if they were an older couple but still enjoyable to watch.